PaloAltoNetworks/Unit42-Threat-Intelligence-Article-Information/Appendix-for-article-about-lateral-movement-on-macOS.md

 [Link to article](https://unit42.paloaltonetworks.com/)

+XQL is the Cortex Query Language.
+XQL allows users to form complex queries against data stored in Cortex XDR.
+This appendix provides three examples of XQL queries to hunt for indicators of lateral movement in a macOS environment.

-## 1) Query to hunt for processes used to steal SSH Keys
+## 1) XQL Query to hunt for processes used to steal SSH Keys

 This XQL query looks for various processes that an attacker might use to facilitate exfiltration of ssh keys: